silvenon/generator-wbp/CONTRIBUTING.md

   * simple to understand and use
   * unobtrusive, i.e. can be combined with other frameworks (if you're into that)
   * easy to start with, Babel has built-in JSX support
+  * very easy and fast to test

-It worked great for me so far and is the only one for which I can say that I kinda-sorta mastered.
+It worked great for me so far and is the only one which I kinda-sorta mastered.

 I made it optional because there is a good chance you'll want something else, and removing it manually each time isn't trivial.

 ### ES2015 Classes

-Currently using ES2015 classes with React doesn't really offer any advantages, only limitations -- we are unable to use mixins, we have to bind `this` to every custom method etc. That's why I'm using React's `#createClass` method instead.
+Currently using ES2015 classes with React doesn't really offer any advantages, only limitations -- we are unable to use mixins, we have to bind `this` to every custom method etc. That's why I'm using [React.createClass] method instead.

 ## [Sass]